-Senate President Nick Scutari (D-Union) still plans to hold New Jersey cannabis hearings after the New Jersey Cannabis Regulatory Commission (NJCRC) approved 34 conditional licenses and seven dispensary chains for adult-use sales.
+Senate President Nick Scutari (D-Union) still plans to hold New Jersey cannabis hearings.
+The New Jersey Cannabis Regulatory Commission (NJCRC) approved 34 conditional licenses and seven dispensary chains for adult-use sales.

-“I am happy progressive has been made.
-I will move forward with legislative oversight hearings so we can get an understanding of the delays, the uncertainties and any obstacles that hinder the full implementation of the cannabis law,” Scutari said.
+“I am happy progress has been made.
+I will move forward with legislative oversight hearings.
+We can get an understanding of the delays, the uncertainties.
+And any obstacles that hinder the full implementation of the cannabis law,” Scutari said.
 “The special committee will engage in a fact-finding process with a problem-solving mission.
-We need to find ways to continue the expansion of medical dispensaries to the recreational market and get the adult-use retail facilities up and running.”
+We need to find ways to continue the expansion of medical dispensaries to the recreational market.
+And get the adult-use retail facilities up and running.”

 Nick Scutari and New Jersey Cannabis Hearings